geojupyter/jupytergis/docs/contributing.rst

   ``dev-install.py`` step, specifically on the Yarn linking step.

   * This may be caused by having a ``.gitignore`` file in your home directory.
-    This is a :ref:`known issue with Nx <https://github.com/nrwl/nx/issues/27494>`.
+    This is a `known issue with Nx <https://github.com/nrwl/nx/issues/27494>`_.
-    The :ref:`only known workaround <https://github.com/nrwl/nx/issues/27494#issuecomment-2481207598>` is to remove the ``.gitignore`` file from your home directory or to work in a location outside of the home directory tree.
+    The `only known workaround <https://github.com/nrwl/nx/issues/27494#issuecomment-2481207598>`_ is to remove the ``.gitignore`` file from your home directory or to work in a location outside of the home directory tree.